 The good thing about plant diseases like a fungal infection is that it gives you the time to make a difference before it’s too late.
 This can work especially well if you recognize some of the symptoms of plant diseases.

-With that in mind, let’s take a look at some of the most common ways of treating these illnesses:
+With that in mind, let’s take a look at some of the most common natural fungicides for plants.:

 1. Baking Soda:

 You’ll need one tablespoon of baking soda, mixed with a gallon of water and two and a half tablespoons of vegetable oil.
 Once the mixture is ready, add it to a spray bottle, shake the contents and spray the affected areas.

 This remedy works especially well with powdery mildew, leaf blight and anthracnose.
 So, if you see that your leaves are drooping and prematurely falling, try out this spray.

 Here’s a simpler remedy, probably one of the simplest!
 Just take one parts milk with nine parts water and presto, you have a natural fungicide.

 Milk can change the pH level of the surface of the leaves, which makes it difficult for diseases to culture and grow.
 It can also be used simply as a preventative measure if you decide to spray it once every week.

 3. Apple Cider Vinegar: